Sam Worthington

 Sam Worthington with his wife and children

 After "Avatar" was released, the actor began to struggle with alcohol.
-His fame led to a loss of normalcy in his life as he was constantly recognized and besieged by attention.
+Fame stripped away any sense of normalcy as he was constantly recognized and hounded by attention.
 This partly led to his addiction.

-Eventually, his relationship with alcohol took him to numerous cities worldwide, remembering not the local attractions but the bars.
+His drinking eventually took him to cities worldwide, where he remembered only the bars, not the attractions.
 Before boarding a plane, he could drink several glasses of champagne.
-At some point, it became routine for Worthington to drink in the morning.
+Eventually, morning drinking became routine for Worthington.

 Sam Worthington, Lara Bingle and new baby so happy in Paris

 In 2012, the actor was accused of disorderly conduct.
-He attacked a security guard at a restaurant in Atlanta who refused to let a drunk man in.
-To handle the unruly patron, the guard used pepper spray.
-As a result, Worthington was banned from the establishment by a court, but the charges were later dropped.
+He attacked a security guard at an Atlanta restaurant who wouldn't let a drunk patron inside.
+The guard used pepper spray to subdue the unruly patron.
+The court banned Worthington from the establishment, though charges were later dropped.

 Sam Worthington had a drinking problem